nullren/nullren.github.io/_posts/2018-07-17-category-theory-for-programmers-chapter-4.md

 ---
 layout: post
-title: "Category Theory for Programmers Chapter 4"
+title: "Category Theory for Programmers Chapter 4: Kleisli Categories"
 category:
-tags: []
+tags:
+- Category Theory
+- Category Theory for Programmers
 ---

 Solutions for the challenges in this chapter were basically done as a C++11 file.